-Company A and Company B each hold 50% of the equity shares and voting rights in Company C. During the 2014 year of assessment Company B sells 25% of the equity shares and voting rights to Company D.
+Company A and Company B each held 50% of the equity shares and voting rights in Company C. During Company C's 2018 year of assessment, Company B sold 25% of the equity shares and voting rights held in Company C to Company D.

-Notwithstanding the change in shareholding, for the duration of the 2014 year of assessment each holder of shares held 10% or more of the equity shares and voting rights in Company C. Accordingly, Company C can elect to be a headquarter company for the 2014 year of assessment if the other requirements of section 9I(2) have been met.
+Notwithstanding the change in shareholding, for the duration of Company C's 2018 year of assessment each holder of shares held 10% or more of Company C's equity shares and voting rights.
+Therefore, Company C could elect to be a headquarter company for the 2018 year of assessment if the other requirements of section 9I(2) were met.